sammothxc/ht-tools-suite/README.md

-Tool for reporting explicit accounts on instagram under the 'Nudity or Sexual Activity' category.
+Tool for Hitmen to report Instagram accounts and posts.

 # Setup
 Tested on Chrome and Firefox, theoretically works on Edge and Safari.